 It’s chemistry!
-It’s an ACID-BASE reaction!
-This TASTE-SAFE Color-Mixing Science Experiment is SIMPLE.
-It’s FUN!
+It’s an acid-base reaction!
+This taste-safe Color-Mixing Science Experiment is simple.
+It’s fun!
 And it never ceases to amaze little people!

 When baking soda (a base) and vinegar (an acid) are mixed together, they react with each other because of an atom exchange.
 (Baking soda receives a proton from vinegar).
 And one of the products this reaction creates is carbonic acid which is very unstable.
-Thus, carbonic acid instantly breaking apart into water and carbon dioxide molecule.
+Thus, carbonic acid instantly breaks apart into water and carbon dioxide molecule.
 And since the carbon dioxide molecule is now free of its other chemical bonds, it can escape, bubbling forth as a gas.
-As a result, this chemical reaction releases gas which bubbles and fizzes, making it a fun sensory acid-base kids experiment.
+As a result, this chemical reaction releases gas that bubbles and fizzes, making it a fun sensory acid-base kids’ experiment.
 The food coloring helps you see the bubbles a little better.